This guide will take you through some reasons why you should, and shouldn’t, buy the new Samsung Galaxy Note 9 in November and beyond.

 The Galaxy Note 9 isn’t cheap, but it’s certainly worth investigating if you’re looking for a powerful smartphone you can hold onto for several years.

-With the trade-in offers live and the Galaxy X launch confirmed for 2018, many people are trying to decide if they should buy the Galaxy Note 9 now or wait a few more days, or weeks, before making a decision.
+With the trade-in offers live and the Galaxy S10 launch getting closer, many people are trying to decide if they should buy the Galaxy Note 9 now or wait a few more days, or weeks, before making a decision.

 In this guide we’ll take you through the best reasons to buy and the best reasons to wait.